hadashiA/VContainer/README.md

 - If registered object is not found, `LifetimeScope` will look for a parent `LifetimeScope`.
 - For `Lifetime.Singleton`
-  - Always returns the same instance.
+  - Basically, always returns the same instance.
-  - Parent and child cannot register the same type.
+  - If parent and child have the same type, it returns the instance with the closest scope.
 - For `LifeTime.Transient`
   - Instance creating for each resolving.
   - If parent and child have the same type, child will prioritize itself.
-- For `Lifetime.Scoped`:
+- For `Lifetime.Scoped`
   - Instance will be different for each child.
       - If same child, returns same instance.
       - If parent and child have the same type, child will prioritize itself.